-We believe that the first step in enforcement is to promote good practice, ensure policy compliance and prevent contravention of the law by raising awareness and promoting good practice.
-Methods of achieving this include training courses, seminars, special promotions, the issuing of press releases, newsletters, the Council's web site, the production of leaflets and other forms of written guidance and opportunities presented by day to day contact with businesses and other customers.
-This approach will be applied when we are not aware of any specific contraventions of the law.
+The council believes that the first step in enforcement is to promote good practice, ensure policy compliance and prevent contravention of the law by raising awareness and promoting good practice.
+Methods of achieving this include training courses, seminars, special promotions, the issuing of press releases, newsletters, the council's web site, the production of leaflets and other forms ofwritten guidance and opportunities presented by day to day contact with businesses and other customers.
+This approach will be applied when the council is not aware of any specific contraventions of the law.

-6.2 Approvals, Consents and Licences
+6.3 Approvals, Consents and Licences

-We provide a range of approvals consents and licences as specified by individual pieces of legislation.
+The council will provide a range of approvals consents and licences as specified by individual pieces of legislation.
 Most of these are compulsory, such as planning applications, licensing applications and building regulation approvals, but a few are optional.
 These are an important part of the preventative aspect of our work.
-We will work with applicants to help them to understand what is required to gain approval through pre-application advice, published guidelines, and post application discussion.
+The council will work with applicants to help them to understand what is required to gain approval through preapplication advice, published guidelines, and post application discussion.